louiz/biboumi/doc/biboumi.1.md

   privileges), for example some administration ad-hoc commands will only be available to that JID.

+`fixed_irc_server`

+  If this option contains the hostname of an IRC server (for example irc.example.org), then biboumi will enforce the connexion to that IRC server only.
+This means that a JID like "#chan@irc.biboumi.org" must be used instead of "#chan%irc.example.org@irc.biboumi.org".
+In that mode, the virtual channel (see *Connect to an IRC server*) is not available and you still need to use the ! separator to send message to an IRC user (for example "foo!@biboumi.example.com" to send a message to foo), although the in-room JID still work as expected ("#channel@biboumi.example.com/Nick").
+  This option can for example be used by an administrator that just wants to let their users join their own IRC server using an XMPP client, but without letting them join any other IRC servers on the internet.

 `log_file`

   A filename into which logs are written.
 If none is provided, the logs are